korkins/aspect_gcell/README.md

 4. In ./src/paths.h, lines 6-7, check paths and update if necessary
 5. Run 'make'.
 Two executables should be compiled shortly: ./gcell and ./aspect - see below for further instructions.

+# Troubleshooting
+Both codes were developed on a Windows machine.
+The HITRAN *.par files have been first downloaded to the Windows machine and opened during debugging or just for investigation.
+Then, the codes were uploaded to GitHub.
+Although we have tested them on a Linux machine, the difference in line endings in HITRAN *.par files may remain causing strange errors, like zeros on output (while there must be some absorption) or segmentation fault.
+The arguably easiest way is to open ASCII file on Linux machine, add and immediately remove space enywhere, save, run again.

+If unsuccessful, seek help from sergey.v.korkin@nasa.gov or korkins@gmail.com (sharing your input would help).

 # Gas cell mode - code GCELL
 ## Input file format
 Set of parametrs (space or tab dilimited)